Hello! My name is Christine Murad.

 I am part of the Technologies for Aging Gracefully lab, supervised by Dr. Cosmin Munteanu .
-My research involves exploring the design of conversational voice interfaces and the development of design heuristics for conversational voice interfaces.
+My research involves exploring the design of conversational voice interfaces and the development of design heuristics and tools to assist designers in VUI design.

 Axtell, B., Murad, C., Cowan, B. R., Munteanu, C., Clark, L., & Doyle, P. 2018.
 Hey Computer, Can We Hit the Reset Button on Speech?
 In Proceedings of the CHI 2018 Workshop on Voice-based Conversational UX Studies and Design.
 [Direct Link]